port-labs/port-docs/docs/actions-and-automations/create-self-service-experiences/setup-the-backend/setup-the-backend.md

 ## Define the backend

-Port's uses the same backend types and configurations for both self-service actions and [automations](/actions-and-automations/define-automations/).
+Port uses the same backend types and configurations for both self-service actions and [automations](/actions-and-automations/define-automations/).

 All available backends and their configurations can be found [here](/actions-and-automations/setup-backend/).